+Angela

+McPherson

+loves using

+words

+to serve

-McPherson loves using to serve Christ.
-She is twenty-six vears old and a recent graduate of Southern Adventist University, with a degree in Mass Communications.
-She has pastored a small nondenominational church (and shared the Advent message while she as at it), travelled to multiple countries on mission adventures. and written for various church publications.
+years old and a recent graduate of Southern Adventist University, with a degree in Mass Communications.
+She has pastored a small nondenominational church (and shared the Advent message while she as at it), travelled to multiple countries on mission adventures, and written for various church publications.
 She is currently interning with the Georgia-Cumberland Conference assisting in the Communications division, and will be an assistant chaplain for Georgia Cumberland Academy this coming fall.
 She longs for knowledge in many areas, but craves most to know the depth of the heart of God and to magnify His character.